About Canadian Parks and Wilderness Society (CPAWS)

 "I think what impresses me most about CPAWS is its record of achievement.
 It is a highly effective organization that mobilizes concerned Canadians to speak out for the protection of Canada's wild places and the species that live there. "

 — Dan Fredrick, Monthly Donor

 "As the only nationwide organization dedicated to protecting at least half of Canada's public land and water, we thank our donors for supporting our mission and helping us work collaboratively with other sectors in nearly every province and territory to achieve conservation gains."

-— Oliver Kent, CPAWS National Board President, Read More
+— Oliver Kent, former CPAWS National Board President, Read More